Josh Kerr (rugby league): Dolphins (2023–present)

 In the 2023 NRL season, Kerr made his debut for the Dolphins in their round 17 match against the Parramatta Eels at Sunshine Coast Stadium.
 Kerr played a total of eight games for the Dolphins that year.
 Kerr played a total of 19 games for the Dolphins in the 2024 NRL season as the club finished 10th on the table.

 In round 7 of the 2025 NRL season, Kerr made his 100th NRL appearance scoring a try in a 42–22 upset win over the Melbourne Storm.

 In July, he was named as the 19th man for Queensland in the 2025 State of Origin series.
 The following day, Kerr was placed under investigation by the NRL for comments he made about referee Ashley Klein.
 Kerr said in an interview "I'm not sure how much trouble I could get into for saying it but geez I thought Ash Klein did a bit to try even it up or make it a bit closer, We were sitting there going, 'it's rorted, the game's rorted", We were all on the sideline just going, 'oh, no, it's a double agent'.
 The NRL later fined Kerr $10,000 over the comments however his club the Dolphins were set to contest the fine.

 On 6 August 2025, St. George Illawarra announced that Kerr would return to the club in 2026 after securing a release from the Dolphins.

+St. George Illawarra return

+Kerr played 18 games for St. George Illawarra in the 2026 NRL season as the club finished with the Wooden Spoon.